illyge/ml-zoomcamp-midterm-project/README.md

 | Fine tuning (x_val)      |      0.748595 |           0.746313 |              0.751787 | 0.72656  | 0.753157 |  0.746981 |
 | Fine tuning (test)       |      0.773688 |           0.756972 |              0.773481 | 0.733781 | 0.772727 |  0.767213 |

+- The Naive Bayes seems to work the best among the models on data like tweets
+- The fact that all models, despite being tuned in different ways, converge to a similar mean score (~76-77%) in the end, might indicate that this value is close to the limit of the sentiment information this data contains
+  - This probably can be improved by bringing more information for example with pretrained embeddings
-The winner model - ComplementNB (Naive Bayes) - was selected to be trained and served
+- The winner model - ComplementNB (Naive Bayes) - was selected to be trained and served

 ## How to run the project